1. Qualy Time Attack Season Schedule

 A few submission guidelines to keep things easier on everyone:

-- All lap submissions are subject to the lap upload disclaimer and verification process.
+3. All lap submissions are subject to all disclaimers and the verification process.
 Only laps submitted in accordance with these requirements are eligible for points.

-- Record your laps with an action camera.
+4. Record your laps with an action camera or adequate phone mount, ideally with the driver in frame.
 If you choose to use telemetry/data acquisition, that will help us with the lap verification process.

-- Submit the video link, your laptime, and all other information in the lap submission upload.
+6. Submit the video link, your lap time, and all other information in the lap submission upload.

-- Review other competitors builds, laps and compare your performance!
+8. Review other competitors builds, laps, and compare your performance!

 4. Historical Open

 The Historical Open is available for new joiners to Qualy.
 The open will include laps from Jan 1, 2015 to the start of the next competitive cup.
+As time progresses, the close date of the Historical Open will roll as the new cup begins.
 This is an opportunity for our new drivers to enter all of their historical laps, which will be verified by the Qualy team.
 Once verified, these laps will appear on the Driver Profile, the garaged car the laps belong to, and the all-time Leaderboard.
-The cost of the Historical Open is $20, but for a limited time the open will come free with any entry into one of the competitive cups.
+The cost of the Historical Open is $20, but for a limited time drivers will be automatically enrolled in the Historical Open.

 5. A Few More Details…